THE RESILIENCE ROOM

 What is the cost of membership?

-The cost of membership for The Resilience Room is $32.00 per month.
+The cost of membership for The Resilience Room is $37.00 per month per household.
 This price was intentionally set at a point where most families could make slight budget adjustments in order to make this monthly cost work for them, so that they did not have to miss out on this life-changing support due to financial constraints.
 It is a month-to-month membership subscritpion and can be cancelled at anytime.